-The 77D is a recent model that features in the current product line-up of Canon.
-In contrast, the A68 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the A68 from Sony.
+Both the 77D and the A68 have been discontinued, but can regularly be found used on ebay.
+Neither of the two has a direct successor, so they represent the end of the respective camera lines from Canon and Sony.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Which of the two cameras – the Canon 77D or the Sony A68 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 77D:

 - Better low-light sensitivity: Requires less light for good images (0.5 stops ISO advantage).

 - Better video: Provides higher movie framerates (1080/60p versus 1080/60i).

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Larger screen: Has a bigger rear LCD (3.0" vs 2.7") for image review and settings control.

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 460k dots).